espkz/pgr-gacha-sim/README.md

   - [Gray Ravens](https://grayravens.com/wiki/GRAY_RAVENS)

 ## Current Issues
+- I think the Themed Banner also gives debut unit shards?
+Unsure though (also I don't have the assets so I have to find a replacement image)
 - Pulling too fast will make it bug out (duh don't do that)

 ## TODO